pnp/sp-dev-fx-webparts/samples/react-image-gallery/README.md

-# title of the sample
+# Filterable Image Gallery Web Part

 ## Summary
 This sample describe a SPFX application which implement an image gallery with taxonomy base filtering and typed search.
 This application also implement pagination.